 It wasn't as if subtlety had ever been a hallmark of their particular show.
 What fun were docile shades of gray when one could employ the splashy neons of office hostage-takings, custom-made blow-up dolls, digressive and disproportionately lengthy closings, and Denny Crane?
 All of this Alan knew, and he reveled in it for the most part.

 The exceptions took their form in a certain type of unsubtle plot device, one that often came attached to a client or case and cut just a smidgen too close to the bone.
-The Appearance of A Woman From His Past.
+The Appearance of a Devastating Woman From His Past.
 The Appearance of a Different, Yet Equally Devastating Woman From His Past.
 The Reminder of Denny's Alzheimer's Disease.

 Alan could handle the women-shaped anvils, hazardous though they invariably proved to be.
 When it came to the portlier, Denny-shaped variety, well....
 He had a little more trouble bouncing back, sometimes.